How can therapy help me?

 Do I really need therapy?
 I can usually handle my problems.

 Everyone goes through challenging situations in life.
 And, while you may have successfully navigated through other difficulties you've faced, sometimes, professional support is helpful.
-In fact, counselling is for people who have enough self-awareness to realize they need help dealing with their concerns, and that is something to be admired.
-In going for counselling, you are taking responsibility for your life and making a commitment to change the situation by seeking support.
-Effective therapy provides long-lasting benefits, and gives you the tools you need to avoid triggers, re-direct damaging patterns, and overcome whatever challenges you face.
+In fact, counselling is for people who have enough self-awareness to realize they need help dealing with their concerns, and the courage to pursue that help.
+In going for counselling, you are taking responsibility for your life and making a commitment to change the situation by seeking support; that is something to be admired.
+Effective therapy provides long-lasting benefits, and gives you the tools you need to avoid triggers, re-direct damaging patterns, and come to terms with whatever challenges you face.

 What is therapy like?

-Because each person has different issues and goals for therapy, therapy will be different depending on the individual.
-In general, you can expect to discuss the current events happening in your life, your personal history relevant to your issue, and report progress, or any new insights gained, from the previous counselling session.
-Depending on your specific needs, therapy can be short-term, for a specific issue, or longer-term, to deal with more difficult patterns or your desire for more personal development.
-Either way, it is most common to schedule regular sessions with your counsellor (usually weekly).
+Because each person has different concerns and goals for therapy, counselling will unfold based on your needs.
+In general, you can expect to discuss your life's current challenges, and your personal history relevant to your concerns.
+You will also have the opportunity to discuss new insights gained from the previous counselling session, and to identify progress you've been able to make toward your counselling goals.
+Importantly, you will be encouraged to feel the emotions and bodily sensations that come up as you participate in sessions.
+Depending on your needs, therapy can be short-term, for a specific issue, or longer-term, to deal with more difficult patterns or your desire for further personal development.
+Either way, it is most common to schedule regular sessions with your counsellor (usually weekly or bi-weekly).

-It is important to understand that you will get more results from counselling if you actively participate in the process.
-The ultimate purpose of therapy is to help you bring what you learn in session back into your life.
-Therefore, beyond the work you do in sessions, your therapist may suggest some things you can do outside of sessions to support your process, such as reading a pertinent book, journalling on specific topics, noting particular behaviors, or taking action on your goals.
+It is important to understand that you will get greater benefits from counselling if you fully participate in the process.
+The ultimate purpose of therapy is to help you integrate what you learn during sessions into your day-to-day life.
+Therefore, beyond the work you do in sessions, your therapist may suggest some tasks you can do outside of sessions to support your process, such as reading a pertinent book, journaling on specific topics, noting particular behaviours, or otherwise taking action on accomplishing your counselling goals.
 People seeking psychotherapy are ready to make positive changes in their lives, are open to new perspectives, and take responsibility for their lives.

 What about medication vs. counselling?

-It is well established that the long-term solution to mental and emotional problems and the pain they cause is not the use of medication alone.
-Instead of just treating the symptom, therapy addresses the cause of our distress and the behaviour patterns that curb our progress.
+It is well established that the long-term solution to mental and emotional struggles and the pain they cause is not the use of medication alone.
+Instead of just treating the symptoms, therapy addresses the causes of distress and the behaviour patterns that prevent progress.
 You can best achieve sustainable growth and a greater sense of well-being with an integrative approach to wellness.
 Working with your medical doctor, you can determine what's best for you; and in some cases a combination of supplements and/or medication and counselling is the right course of action.

 Do you take insurance, and how does that work?